fearlessfrog/MSFS_Universal_Announcer/README.md

 - **Audio Device**: Select your preferred audio output
 - **Volume**: Adjust announcement volume
 - **Settings**: Configure sound paths and announcement types
-- **About**: Version information and debug mode
+- **About**: Version information and pretty picture

 ### Automatic Operation

-The app automatically detects your flight phase based on:
+The app automatically detects your flight phase based on things like:
 - **Ground status** (on ground, parking, runway)
 - **Engine status** (running, combustion)
 - **Light status** (beacon, logo, landing lights)
 - **Altitude and speed**
 - **Spoiler deployment**

+Note: I may add GSX Pro support if there is demand, but until then..

+ **IMPORTANT** Use the Logo Light to on to indicate passengers are now boarding and get things rolling. **IMPORTANT**

 ### Manual Override